Something went wrong

 Short Term Trends

-Orange’s overall number two heating oil consumption varies annually based on the severity of the winter.
-As the temperature outside drops, homes’ HVAC systems need to burn additional oil to keep the house warm inside.
-Last winter, the average outside temperature in Orange was 26.9°F, which was 1°F colder than the prior winter's average outside temperature.
+Orange’s overall heating oil consumption changes from year to year primarily depending on how cold each winter is.
+As the temperature outside drops, homes’ heating systems need to burn more and more oil to keep the house warm inside.
+Last winter, the average outside temperature in Orange was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Orange County Average Winter Temperature